mutationpp/Mutationpp/docs/input-files.md

 When a material solver is available the conductive heat flux should be an input to the library for increased accuracy.
-This can be achieved by setting the solid_conduction surface feature to "input" and the setSolidCondHeatFlux function can be invoked.
+This can be achieved by setting the solid_conduction surface feature to `input` and the `setSolidCondHeatFlux` function can be invoked.
 The option enthalpy_surface should be set in this case, otherwise it is automatically set to zero.

 Note that only one surface balance equation is solved regardless of the thermodynamic state model.
-When multitemperature models are considered for the thermodynamics additional temperatures should be imposed on the surface.
+When multi-temperature models are considered for the thermodynamics additional temperatures should be imposed on the surface.
 It is often a reasonable assumption to impose thermal equilibrium at the wall.
-This is achieved by setting the surface_feature option surface_in_thermal_equil "true".
-If it is "false", then any additional temperature beyond translations will be left unchanged, an assumption which can be used to impose an adiabatic boundary condition for the internal energy modes.
+This is achieved by setting the surface_feature option surface_in_thermal_equil `true`.
+If it is `false`, then any additional temperature beyond translations will be left unchanged, an assumption which can be used to impose an adiabatic boundary condition for the internal energy modes.